paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 ParathreadClaimIndex: Vec<ParaId>;
 /// The block number where the session start occurred.
 Used to track how many group rotations have occurred.
 SessionStartBlock: BlockNumber;
 /// Currently scheduled cores - free but up to be occupied.
-Ephemeral storage item that's wiped on finalization.
 Scheduled: Vec<CoreAssignment>, // sorted ascending by CoreIndex.
 ```